digi-embedded/android-sample-spi/README.md

 * The device is powered on.
 * The device is connected directly to the PC by the micro USB cable.
-* If RX and TX lines of the Development Board SPI socket are not shorted, an external SPI slave address must be connected to this socket.
+* If MISO and MOSI lines of the SPI interface are not shorted, an external SPI device must be connected to this interface.

 Demo run
 --------